 I am also available for linguistics consulting, dissertation/other selective copy editing and formatting, and CUNY IRB applications (in IDEATE).

 In addition, I am a PhD candidate in linguistics at the Graduate Center of the City University of New York, where I have earned my MA and my MPhil.
 I graduated Summa Cum Laude from SUNY New Paltz with a BA in French.

-Previously, I served as a writing fellow at Bronx Community College, after holding a full-time faculty position in the Humanities department at LaGuardia College in Long Island City, where I taught courses in the Communication Studies concentration.
+Previously, I served as a writing fellow at Bronx Community College, after holding a full-time faculty position in the Humanities department at LaGuardia College, where I taught courses in the Communication Studies concentration.

 Before that, I was a linguistics index editor for the International Bibliography of the Modern Language Association.
 While holding this position, I completed a five-year Enhanced Chancellor’s Doctoral Fellowship in linguistics at the Graduate Center, where I have worked on semantics, first language acquisition, and sociolinguistics.
 I completed my fellowship program with a Writing Across the Curriculum (WAC) fellowship at the New York City College of Technology.
 Prior to that, I was a Graduate Teaching Fellow in the Hunter College Department of English, where I taught an introductory linguistics course called Structure of Modern English, along with English as a Second Language, and Expository Writing.
 I was also lab manager and research assistant at the Language Acquisition Research Center in the Department of Psychology during my tenure at Hunter.

 On the side, I volunteer by guiding permanent residents through the citizenship application process, by walking surplus restaurant food to homeless shelters, and by sending books to the incarcerated across the country.